omegion/blog/content/articles/how-to-install-argocd-on-kubernetes-cluster.md

 ## Conclusion

 In this tutorial, we installed Argo CD into our existing cluster and created a simple application.
-Since Argo CD follows GitOps flow, we needed to create a repository that Argo CD application can read the manifest files from.
+Since Argo CD follows GitOps flow, we needed to create a repository from that the Argo CD application can read the manifest files.
 Finally, we connect to our application with port-forward through application service and test the echo server application.